Climate Action

 Climate-related Risk Management

 Climate change impacts are spotted by consumers focusing, affects to consumer behavior changing and climate-related laws and regulations is changed such as carbon taxes.
 Consequently, OR puts the emphasize on climate-related risks which can affect the business operation.
 This is done by integrating the climate-related risks into enterprise risk management.
-This is to access the severity level and provide mitigation options to mitigate those risks and seeking opportunities in innovation or strategic developments to increase the business values.
+This is to assess the severity level and provide mitigation options to mitigate those risks and seek opportunities in innovation or strategic developments to increase the business values.
 OR sets out the key action plans by studying the requirements, regulations continuously to manage those risks and opportunities.
-In addition, we also study the economic trends from national and international contexts, including Internal carbon pricing and new innovations etc.
+In addition, we also study economic trends from national and international contexts, including Internal carbon pricing and new innovations etc.

-Setting targets and indicators
+Plan for setting targets and indicators

 Therefore, OR has key action plans as shown in the following: